 Foods to Boost the Immune System

-What we don’t hear enough about is the importance of proper nutrition, a well-rounded exercise regime, and the ability to effectively manage stress, all as a means to naturally increase resistance to colds, flu and infection.
+That said, what we don’t hear enough about is the importance of proper nutrition, a well-rounded exercise regime, and the ability to effectively manage stress, all as a means to naturally increase resistance to colds, flu, infection.
+And there is no reason to think otherwise regarding COVID-19.

 In other words, they all help to build a healthy immune system!